 The façade’s transparency will increase moving upwards from the stone base to the body exhibiting glass with fins and finally a complete glass façade at the top.
-The spire will possess a highly perforated glazing to avoid increase in the wind load at the top.
+The spire will possess highly perforated glazing to avoid an increase in the wind load at the top.

-The glass used will be energy-efficient low-E type that will be UVA-protective, regulate temperature, transmit light and reduce power consumption.
+The glass used will be an energy-efficient low-E type that will be UVA-protective, regulate temperature, transmit light and reduce power consumption.

 Drinking water provided to the apartments in Vincom Landmark 81 will be compliant with the European standards for the first time in Vietnam.